Automatic Chicken Coop Door Openers

 • Cold weather may affect both the battery life as well as the efficacy of the door opening, so be sure to find one that is not affected by weather conditions

-Solar Powered Automatic Chicken Coop Doors
+Solar Powered Automatic Chicken Coop Door Options

 Pros: